crismc/rpi_i2c_oled/README.md

 |  | | ![CPU Stats][cpu-stats-url-compact] | ![RAM Stats][ram-stats-url-compact] | ![Storage Stats][storage-stats-url-compact] | ![Network Stats][network-stats-url-compact] | |

 ## Custom Screen & Static Text Variables

-Aswell as the above screens, you can configure a static custom screen which can be fixed or animated.
+As well as the above screens, you can configure a static custom screen which can be fixed or animated.

 If the configured text is greater than the screen size, it will scroll across the screen unless you configure it to display as lines.